oletizi/avi-docs/src/site/docs/16.2.2/elastic-ha-for-avi-service-engines/index.md

 ---
 ### High Availability Modes

 Avi Vantage supports two Avi Service Engine (SE) elastic HA modes which combine scale-out performance as well as high availability: N+M mode (the default) and active/active.
-Vantage also provides a third alternative, <a href="/docs/latest/legacy-ha-for-avi-service-engines">legacy HA</a> mode, which enables a smooth migration from legacy appliance-based load balancers.
+Vantage also provides a third alternative, <a href="legacy-ha-for-avi-service-engines">legacy HA</a> mode, which enables a smooth migration from legacy appliance-based load balancers.

 ### Elastic HA N+M Mode